-- To park in ADA designated stalls, faculty, staff and students must provide a state-issued handicap hangtag.
-Once we verify permit to driver, we will provide a University Disabled hangtag at the regular rate.
-View registration application.
+To park in ADA designated stalls, faculty, staff and students must provide a state-issued handicap hangtag.

-- Students and faculty/staff must register their vehicles with the Department of Parking and Transportation beginning August 6, 2014.
+Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and display a university permit/hangtag.

 Blue diagonal lines adjacent to handicap spaces, blue wheelchair ramps and blue curbs ARE NOT handicap spaces.
 Vehicles parked in these areas are illegally parked and will be ticketed even if the handicap hangtag is visible.

 Visitors to campus with handicap hangtags must still purchase a visitor parking pass.
 Passes are available at the Welcome Center on University Avenue or at the Parking and Transportation’s main office in Room 120 Lester Hall.
 For more information regarding this please see the Visitor Webpage.

 Obtain an authorization slip for short-term medical hangtag from V.B.
 Harrison Health Center.

 Present authorization slip to Department of Parking and Transportation for short-term medical hangtag.

 STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
 Those who purchase a Park & Ride permit may not qualify for a short-term medical permit.
 (Please note all shuttles offer ADA ramps and lifts from their assigned routes.)